pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 This material can be read from beginning to end, or you can skip to sections where you feel you might need more clarity.
 Just remember that a good understanding of these fundamentals will make it much easier for you to efficiently lay out and debug MAAS networks.

+[note]
+While some standard networking concepts, such as PXE booting, RPC, subnets, power drivers, and proxies are not unique to MAAS, they are used in a unique way by MAAS.
+You can find this customized introductory material about these concepts in the article entitled "[About MAAS networking](/t/about-networking/5084)".
+[/note]

 <a href="#heading--about-the-internet"><h2 id="heading--about-the-internet">About the Internet</h2></a>

 Suppose we want to connect two computers, "SanDiego" and "Bangor", located at opposite corners of the country.
 They should communicate via a network.
 How do we make that happen?